 Transforming care of babies with sepsis

 Babies are a vulnerable population as their underdeveloped immune systems struggle to fight infections.
 Within hours, a baby with sepsis, an infection of the blood, can be in a life-threatening situation.
 This is complicated by drug resistance, with up to 40% of bacterial infections in babies resistant to standard treatments.
 Despite the huge numbers of babies affected by sepsis, our understanding of how to treat them is limited.

-With St George’s University of London and the Paediatric Infectious Disease Network (Penta), GARDP is running one of the largest ever studies on the care of babies with sepsis.
+With St George’s University of London and the Paediatric Infectious Disease Network (Penta), GARDP has completed one of the largest ever studies on the care of babies with sepsis.
 This study, which has looked at over 3200 newborns in 19 sites across 11 countries, will provide evidence to fill knowledge gaps, help transform treatment and save lives.
-Preliminary results of the study will be presented to sites involved in the study in October 2020, with final results submitted for publication by the end of 2020.
+Preliminary results of the study were presented to sites involved in the study in October 2020, with final results submitted for publication by the end of 2020.
 Download the new In Focus on children’s antibiotics to learn more.

 Treatments for children